andywaite/unusable-podcast/podcasts/004-road-signs-are-confusing.md

 duration: 00:52:00
 ---

-In this episode of the Unusable Podcast, Andrew & David discuss road signs and instructions that are confusing, and cause more problems than they solve.
+In this episode of the Unusable Podcast, Andrew &amp; David discuss road signs and instructions that are confusing, and cause more problems than they solve.
 They also discuss:

  - Should roadsigns be replaced by emojis?
  - Andy’s bad experience ordering at KFC using a touchscreen